aaronallred/G-LOC-Prediction/scripts/README.md

+The main functionsc called by either sequential optimization or cross validation are in the scripts folder.

+Cross validation scripts are in the scripts/CrossValidation folder, with old scripts in the 'old' folder within scripts/CrossValidation.

+Sequential optimization scripts are in the scripts/SequentialOptimization folder, with old scripts in the 'old' folder within scripts/SequentialOptimization folder.

+The features used in the ML modeling of G-LOC can be grouped into two primary groups- phys only (also called implicit in some scripts) or phys+ (also called explicit in some scripts).
+Phys only features are those collected during a centrifuge trial, where phys + include all phys only features plus additional features including demographics, strain information, and AFE information.

+Feature groups for the scripts can be seen below:

 Feature groups
          ECG ('HR (bpm) - Equivital','ECG Lead 1 - Equivital', 'ECG Lead 2 - Equivital', 'HR_instant - Equivital',
               'HR_average - Equivital', 'HR_w_average - Equivital')